videojs/video.js/docs/guides/faq.md

 ## Q: Does video.js support live video?

 Yes!
-Video.js adds support for live videos via the Flash tech which supports RTMP streams.
+Video.js adds support for live videos via the Flash tech tech which supports RTMP streams.
+In Video.js 6 you will have to use [videojs-flash][flash] to get this.
+In previous versions the Flash tech was builtin.
 The official HLS tech, [videojs-contrib-hls][hls], will add support for live HLS video if you add it to your page with video.js.

 ## Q: Can video.js wrap around YouTube videos?